 *Beets: Make sure to cut, peel, and shred beets in your kitchen sink since they stain surfaces and materials easily.

 When water comes to a boil, place one peeled and halved beet inside.
-Boil all the vegetables on medium flame for 25 minutes.
-Add potatoes, cabbage, beans and bay leaves to the soup.
-Cover lid and leave to simmer for 35 minutes.
+Boil all the vegetables on a medium flame for 25 minutes.
+Add potatoes, cabbage, beans, and bay leaves to the soup.
+Cover the lid and leave to simmer for 35 minutes.

 Add the pepper.
 Remove the halved beet from the soup and let cool.
 When the beet is cooled, cut it into thin strips, about the size of french fries.

 While borscht is simmering, heat a frying pan with 2 Tbsp olive oil.
 Place the shredded beet inside and saute on medium heat for 5 minutes.
 Cover with lid and fry on low-medium heat for about 11-12 minutes, constantly monitoring and stirring.